Firmin Desloge Tower: Building, imperiled

 In May 2016, the Landmarks Association called Firmin Desloge Hospital and Chapel the city's most endangered historical buildings.

-In September 2016, the St. Louis City Planning & Urban Design Agency’s Planning Commission convened to evaluate SSM's presented plans to save Desloge Tower in which the owners proposed to be rehabbed to accommodate medical offices.
-"A representative of SSM Health stated that while no decision has been finalized, it is “highly likely” that 15-story French Gothic Revival Desloge tower will be converted to office space".
+In September 2016, the St. Louis City Planning & Urban Design Agency’s Planning Commission convened to evaluate SSM's proposal to rehab Desloge Tower for medical offices.

-In November 2016, St. Louis University released to the St. Louis Planning Commission a $750 million redevelopment plan for 400 acres in midtown St. Louis, an area which encompasses Desloge Hospital Tower.
+In November 2016, St. Louis University released to the St. Louis Planning Commission a $750 million redevelopment plan for 400 acres in midtown St. Louis, an area that encompasses Desloge Hospital Tower.
 Uses within the area include medical and educational uses including offices and training facilities for those in the health care and life sciences; classrooms and related instructional, laboratory, research, hospice, nursery and day care spaces; and pharmacy facilities.

 Office facilities for private, public and non-profit institutions, businesses and agencies; research facilities.
 The planning commission unanimously approved the plan.
-According to the St. Louis Post-Dispatch, the iconic Firmin Desloge tower along Grand Boulevard appears safe for now.
+By late 2016, the St. Louis Post-Dispatch reported that the building "appears safe for now.
 The plan doesn't call for tearing it down.

+Today

+The building, now called Firmin Desloge Tower, houses medical offices and administrative space.